berlin0308/NeedleGX-TVM/README.md

-# NeedleGX_TVM
+# NeedleGX: Needle-Based Graph Inference Acceleration Extension

-NeedleGX is a Needle-based GNN inference acceleration extension.
-It provides both a **Needle Native Backend** and a **TVM Backend**, enabling backend switching and performance comparisons across CPU / CUDA Cores / Tensor Cores.
+NeedleGX provides both a **Needle Native Backend** and a **TVM Backend**, enabling backend switching and performance comparisons across CPU / CUDA Cores / Tensor Cores.

 > For the full walkthrough and plots, see `needle_gx.ipynb`.